Life today is not what it used to be.

 How many times have you heard this from your parents or grandparents?
-Life, few years ago—before the Internet, Youtube, Facebook, Instagram—was so much less stressful.
+Life, a few years ago—before the Internet, YouTube, Facebook, Instagram—was so much less stressful.

 Today, though, life is supposedly more advanced—we have more things to make it all more convenient, but we have so much information thrown at us that, at times, it’s hard to keep on top of everything.

-Bottom line—the “better” life comes as a cost—it’s more taxing and strenuous to try and keep all in balance.
+The bottom line is that the “better” life comes at a cost—it’s more taxing and strenuous to try and keep it all in balance.

 In addition to these global forces, on a personal level, we all go through our own metamorphoses.
 We all have our own battles to fight, monsters to stand up against, ups and downs we need to overcome.

-Eventually, we all reach a point in our lives when we are faced with some distressing event—quite often outside of our control too—such as losing a loved one, going through sickness, divorce, or any other difficulty.
+Eventually, we all reach a point in our lives when we are faced with some distressing event—quite often outside of our control—such as losing a loved one or going through sickness, divorce, or any other difficulty.
 These unfavorable experiences make it very challenging and impossible at times to keep it all together.

-Psychologists call such states “existential anxiety and depression,” or simply “existential crisis.”
+Psychologists call such states “existential anxiety and depression,” or simply an “existential crisis.”

-As one can gather, these are not the highlight moments of our lives, but nonetheless are very important times of discovery and reinvention.
+As one can gather, these are not the highlight moments of our lives, but they are very important times of discovery and reinvention.

 The American singer Tori Amos beautifully captured this notion: